russellcxl/sorting-visualiser/README.md

 # Sorting algorithms

-Info: Pure js functions can be found in public/js
+*Pure js functions can be found in public/js*

 ### Current sorts:
 - quick sort